rust-lang/nomicon/src/dropck.md

 live long enough.

-The reason is that the borrow checking analysis of `main` does not know about the internals of each Inspector's Drop implementation.
+The reason is that the borrow checking analysis of `main` does not know about the internals of each `Inspector`'s `Drop` implementation.
 As far as the borrow checker knows while it is analyzing `main`, the body of an inspector's destructor might access that borrowed data.